 The year is 199X, a meteor has landed in Onett town and Giygas, the Universal Cosmic Destroyer, has brought eternal darkness (without Sanity’s Requiem).

-We embrace a tale of wisdom, courage and friendship.
+In the second part of the Mother series, we embrace a tale of wisdom, courage and friendship.

 According to legend, it foretells that three boys (and a girl) will defeat Giygas by uniting their own power with the Earth.